excursion-expert/questionAndAnswer/README.md

 # questionAndAnswer
-This is the questions and answers portion of Trip Advisor
+This is the questions and answers portion of a vacation planning site